-This is one reason why to use most sites you can share information on you need to be over 13.
+This is one reason why, to use most sites, you need to be over 13 to share your information.
 If you are under 13 you should not be using them.

 Remember, if you have posted something you regret - it is never too late to take control.